 i) A room heater

 A toilet pipe cannot be frozen if it is touched at a warm temperature.
 A room heater is an excellent piece of equipment for keeping your toilet warm in the winter or cold weather.
-You can turn on the heater when the water starts to freeze in the toilet pipe.
+You can turn on the heater when the water in the toilet pipe starts to freeze.
 Therefore, you can notice that the frozen water has melted gradually, and therefore your toilet can be unclogged easily.

 iii) Close the windows